The images that show just how astonishing the new James Webb Space Telescope is

 Astronomers, scientists, journalists, amateur enthusiasts have already begun posting comparisons between the Hubble and Webb images.
 As stunning as Hubble imagery was and continues to be, the contrast between the two instruments is immediately evident.

 Science journalist Jonathan O’Callaghan, for instance, shared the Hubble and Webb images of the Southern Wheel Nebula, an enormous cloud of gas violently expelled from a dying star.
-The level of detail and colour apparent in Webb’s image is large step beyond the level rendered by Hubble in 1998
+The level of detail and colour apparent in Webb’s image is a large step beyond the level rendered by Hubble in 1998.

-Astronomer Kelvin Getley Tweeted an animation that switches between the Hubble and Webb deep field images, a field of very distant galaxies magnified by the gravity of the massive foreground galaxy cluster SMACS 0723.
+Astronomer Kelvin Getley tweeted an animation that switches between the Hubble and Webb deep field images, a field of very distant galaxies magnified by the gravity of the massive foreground galaxy cluster SMACS 0723.
 The Webb image was the very first from the new telescope to be revealed to the public by US President Joe Biden on Monday evening.

 Sophia Gad-Nasr, a PhD student in cosmology and particle physics at University of California, Irvine, also shared a comparison between the Webb and Hubble deep field images.